saeyslab/napari-sparrow/docs/usage.md

 ### Napari plugin

-After installing [installing](installation.md) SPArrOW You can run the plugin by first starting Napari, and starting the plugin from Napari's menu bar: `napari > Plugins > napari-sparrow`.
+After installing [installing](installation.md) Harpy, you can run the plugin by first starting Napari, and starting the plugin from Napari's menu bar: `napari > Plugins > sparrow`.

-Use the plugin to tune the parameters of SPArrOW for the different steps of the pipeline.
+Use the plugin to tune the parameters of Harpy for the different steps of the pipeline.
 Tuning can be done on small crops of the image.
 After every step, a corresponding configuration _.yaml_ file will be saved in the output directory chosen by the user.
 We refer to the [hpc](hpc.md) documentation for information on how to use these generated configuration files via the CLI.

 ### (Hydra) CLI